SimonJackson24/AMSLPR/docs/user_management.md

 ## Overview

-The AMSLPR system includes a comprehensive user management system that provides role-based access control (RBAC) to the application.
+The VisiGate system includes a comprehensive user management system that provides role-based access control (RBAC) to the application.
 This system ensures that only authorized users can access specific features and functionality based on their assigned roles and permissions.

 ## Features